2004 Indianapolis 500: Sunday, May 16 – Second Day

-The final day of qualifying saw seven positions open in the field.
+On the final day of qualifying, seven positions were opened in the field.
 P. J. Jones was the first car to qualify (213.355 mph), followed by Marty Roth and others.
-At 1:45 p.m., Greg Ray filled the field to 33 cars with a run of 216.641 mph; the fastest attempt of the afternoon.
+At 1:45 p.m., Greg Ray filled the field to 33 cars with a run of 216.641 mph, the fastest attempt of the afternoon.

 A brief rain shower followed, with Robby McGehee sitting on the bubble as the slowest qualifier (211.631 mph).
-At that point, it did not appear that any additional drivers would make an attempt to qualify.
+At that point, it did not appear that any additional drivers would attempt to qualify.
 The only driver left on the sidelines was Jaques Lazier, who briefly practiced during the week for Foyt.
 However, the ride fizzled.
-Nevertheless, the track was re-opened after the shower as track crews were able to dry the circuit.
+Nevertheless, the track was reopened after the shower as track crews were able to dry the circuit.

 During the afternoon, Tony Stewart visited the track.
-He was running full-time in NASCAR, and had raced in the NEXTEL All-Star Challenge the night prior.
-A. J. Foyt reportedly called Stewart while he was at the track and invited him to practice in one of his back-up cars.
+He was running full-time in NASCAR and had raced in the NEXTEL All-Star Challenge the night prior.
+A. J. Foyt reportedly called Stewart at the track and invited him to practice in one of his backup cars.
 Stewart quickly passed his physical and went to the pit area to prepare for a possible qualifying attempt.
-With little else going on during the afternoon, the rumors quickly buzzed around the track and throngs of media surrounded Stewart to cover the breaking story.
+With little else going on during the afternoon, the rumors promptly buzzed around the track and throngs of media surrounded Stewart to cover the breaking story.

-With about an hour left in the day, a car was prepared for Stewart and fired up on pit lane.
+With about an hour left in the day, a car was prepared for Stewart and fired up on the pit lane.
 Stewart had yet to climb into the car but was suited up in his driving uniform.
-At 5:36 p.m., however, Stewart left the pits on foot and announced he would not make an attempt to qualify.
+At 5:36 p.m., however, Stewart left the pits on foot and announced he would not attempt to qualify.
 Stewart's contracts with Joe Gibbs Racing, Home Depot, and Chevrolet precluded him from driving Foyt's Toyota Indy car.